saciva-team-2b/Saciva-University-Recommendation-System-2B/README.md

 Simplify the university search process to reduce the stress associated with moving to a new country for education.

 **Our Goal:**
-Create an intuitive and user-friendly recommendation engine.
+Create an intuitive and potentially user-friendly recommendation engine.
-Address gaps in current solutions by incorporating factors such as climate, cost of living, safety, and networking opportunities in university profiles.
+Address gaps in current solutions by incorporating factors such as offered classes, cost of living, safety, and networking opportunities in university profiles.
 Foster community building among international students by aligning preferences with university characteristics.

 ## Methodology

 **Data Collection:**
 Data was collected from diverse sources to create comprehensive university and student profiles.
-Factors included rankings, tuition fees, climate, and location, among others.
+Factors included rankings, tuition fees, offered classes, and location, among others.

 **Preprocessing:**
 The data was normalized and standardized to ensure uniformity across features.
 Missing values were imputed, and categorical variables were encoded appropriately.

-### Modeling:
+### Modeling

 **Clustering:** Used K-means clustering to group universities based on their profiles.

-**Nearest Neighbor:** Implemented the K-Nearest Neighbors (KNN) algorithm to find the best matches for students based on their input profile.
+**Nearest Neighbor:** Implemented the K-Nearest Neighbors (KNN) algorithm to find the best matches for students based on an input profile.

 **Tools:** The system was developed using Python with libraries like scikit-learn, pandas, and numpy for data manipulation and modeling.